Wednesday, July 18, 2012

 his shining ax, the first tree fell.

-''Now I shall be made into a beautiful chest,” thought the first tree.
-“I shall hold wonderful treasure.”
 The second woodcutter looked at the second tree and said, This tree is strong.
 It is perfect for me.”
 With a

 swoop of his ax, the second tree fell.